Polkas/miceFast/README.md

 naive_fill_NA(air_miss)

-#Check vigniette for an advance usage
+#Check vignette for an advance usage
 #there is required a thorough examination

 #Other packages - popular simple solutions